Long-term Brand Value

 Solution

-• The bank turned to Marketscience to leverage its proprietary (and academically verified) approach to modeling both long- and short-term advertising effects.
-This approach enabled the team to separate the impact of short term investments from underlying consumer sentiment driven trend changes.
+• The bank turned to Marketscience to leverage its proprietary and academically verified Dynamic Linear Modeling approach.
+This approach enabled the team to separate the impact of short term investments from underlying long-term trend changes driven by consumer sentiment.
+An additional Vector Auto Regression model was then able to identify the customer perceptions that had led to the long-term erosion in acquisition and retention.

 • Importantly, the methodology included time-based dynamic models AND critically for a national bank, the local vs national picture was also measured using hierarchical techniques, all in a fully integrated model.

 • Finally Marketscience implemented and supported a rigorous in-market test and control design to inform goal setting and ongoing campaign performance.
-This impact was measured both through ongoing MMM updates and through our propriety behavioral impact survey design to measure live programs as they aired, primarily in news and sports sponsorship.
+This impact was measured both through ongoing Dynamic MMM updates and the Marketscience propriety Multi-Touch Attribution solution.

 Results

 • Post-financial crisis, the model was able to identify which consumer perceptions were critical to restore and would lead to baseline recovery.
-A focus on “trust” and “reliability” were critical; leading to a cross line-of-business, multi-product support strategy and investment guidance based rebound.
+A focus on “trust” and “reliability” were critical, leading to a rebound enabled by a cross line-of-business, multi-product support strategy and investment guidance.

-• Ultimately, it was sustained brand investments using a more balanced mix of traditional and digital platforms which contributed to the effectiveness of key sponsorship and local programming that helped grow boardroom appreciation and greater support of brand value and the resulting sales that led to a return of industry beating Marketing and Sales ROI.
+• Ultimately, it was sustained brand investments using a more balanced mix of traditional and digital platforms which contributed to the effectiveness of key sponsorship and local programming.
+This helped grow boardroom appreciation and greater support of brand value and the resulting sales that led to a return of industry beating Marketing and Sales ROI with an 11% increase.

 What we did